TheBigBookMan/FastGrade/ai/features/system-baseline/00-intake.md

 - Are there deprecated or unused routes?
 - Which tables are actively written to vs read-only?
 - Are there environment-specific behaviours?

 ---

+## Open Questions Resolution (Baseline)

+All open questions identified during baseline review must be resolved using one of the following outcomes:

+- **Verified** — confirmed via code inspection with reference
+- **Not Implemented** — referenced in docs or schema but no runtime behavior exists
+- **Inconsistent** — behavior differs across code paths
+- **Out of Scope** — code exists but is not integrated into the current system
+- **Unknown** — insufficient evidence in codebase

+Each resolved question must:
+- update the product brief and acceptance criteria
+- include a code reference where applicable
+- avoid inferred intent or assumed behavior

+---

+## Baseline Progression Gates

+### Before API Baseline Can Proceed

+The following conditions MUST be satisfied:

+- [ ] All behavioral claims in acceptance criteria include code references
+- [ ] All open questions are resolved using defined resolution outcomes
+- [ ] Integration tests exist and pass for documented endpoints
+- [ ] API response envelope consistency is verified
+- [ ] Cascade behaviors are confirmed in schema or code
+- [ ] Browser extension integration is:
+  - documented with code references, or
+  - explicitly marked as out-of-scope

+API baseline work must not begin until all items above are complete.

+---

+### Before Data Model Baseline Can Proceed

+The following conditions MUST be satisfied:

+- [ ] ERD generated directly from Prisma schema
+- [ ] All constraints documented with schema references
+- [ ] Migration history reviewed
+- [ ] Indexes documented
+- [ ] Orphaned or unused fields identified and noted

+Data model baseline work must not begin until all items above are complete.

+---